FabricaAI/rlmodule/README.md

 ### Install rlmodule from local code

-- Make sure you are in base rlmodule dit.
+- Make sure you are in base rlmodule dict.

 - Start virtual env.
 ```